emberjs/rfcs/text/0000-asset-loader-service.md

 The `pushManifest` method allows configuration of the Asset Loader service by providing an object that conforms to the Asset Manifest specification.
 This will allow the loader to know what assets are available to load and where to find them.

 Additional invocations will add manifests into an internal data structure for later reference.
-When attempting to load bundles or perform a task that require referencing the manifest, the `bundles` property in all the manifest will be merged.
+When attempting to load bundles or perform tasks that require referencing the manifests, the `bundles` property in each manifest will be merged.
 In the case of merge conflicts, an error will be thrown to avoid inconsistent and unintuitive loading behavior.

-Since the Asset Loader will be integrated with Ember itself and the Asset Manifests will be Ember CLI output, this method is the interface through which to explicitly provide the external manifest to the service.
+Since the Asset Loader will not generate a manifest itself, this method is the interface through which to explicitly provide the external manifest to the service.

 Note: This method _must_ be called at least once prior to using `loadBundle` in order to provide the information needed to load any bundles.
 This should likely be done in an instance-initializer.